-If that change is made, we believe the proposed rules will meet the Oregon Water Resources Department's rulemaking objective to "be more sustainable and protective of existing water right holders."
+We support the proposed rules.
+We believe they meet the Oregon Water Resources Department's rulemaking objective to "be more sustainable and protective of existing water right holders."
 There is abundant evidence that the existing allocation rules lead to aquifer depletion, streamflow reduction in over-appropriated rivers, and reduced access to drinking water for rural communities that rely on domestic wells.
 Oregon is already experiencing the impacts of over-allocation on declining groundwater levels, demonstrated by multiple statewide analyses^[1,2,3] and place-based studies in the Willamette4, Deschutes5, Klamath6, and Harney7 basins.
 A recent report by the Oregon Secretary of State8 noted the impact of dry wells and water scarcity on families, farmers, industry, and recreation.